An injectivity theorem with multiplier ideal sheaves of singular metrics with transcendental singularities: Introduction

 \section{Introduction}

-In his paper \cite{Kol86}, Koll$\rm{\acute{a}}$r established the following celebrated result in the setting of algebraic geometry, which is the so-called injectivity theorem.
-In this paper, we consider the Koll$\rm{\acute{a}}$r type injectivity theorem in the setting of complex differential geometry.
-Our purpose is to establish an injectivity theorem with multiplier ideal sheaves associated to singular metrics with transcendental singularities.
+The Kodaira vanishing theorem and its generalizations play an important role when we consider certain fundamental problems in higher dimensional algebraic geometry (in particular birational geometry).
+The following result proved by Koll$\rm{\acute{a}}$r, the so-called injectivity theorem, is a celebrated generalization of the Kodaira vanishing theorem in algebraic geometry.
+In this paper, we study the injectivity theorem from the viewpoint of complex differential geometry and the theory of several complex variables.
+Our purpose is to establish an analytic version of the injectivity theorem formulated for pseudo-effective line bundles equipped with transcendental singular (hermitian) metrics by using multiplier ideal sheaves.

-\begin{theo}[\cite{Kol86}, \cite{EV92}] Let $F$ be a semi-ample line bundle on a smooth projective variety $X$.
-Then for a $($non-zero$)$ section $s$ of a positive multiple $F^{m}$ of the line bundle $F$, the multiplication map induced by the tensor product with $s$
+\begin{theo}[{\cite{Kol86}, cf.\,\cite{EV92}}] Let $F$ be a semi-ample line bundle on a smooth projective variety $X$.
+Then, for a $($non-zero$)$ section $s$ of a positive multiple $F^{m}$ of the line bundle $F$, the multiplication map induced by the tensor product with $s$

 is injective for any $q$.
 Here $K_{X}$ denotes the canonical bundle of $X$. \end{theo}